microsoft/adfsLogTools/README.md

 Each request contains request details, HTTP header information, and session token information (when available)

 * ```responses``` - a set of HTTP responses given during the current transaction.
-Each response contains resposne details, HTTP header information, and outgoing tokens (when available)
+Each response contains response details, HTTP header information, and outgoing tokens (when available)

 * ```errors``` - a set of [EventLogRecord](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventing.reader.eventlogrecord) objects from
-the current transaction that are marked as errors.
+the current transaction that are marked as errors

-* ```timeline``` - a set of timeline events to show the progress of a transaction.
+* ```timeline``` - a set of timeline events to show the progress of a transaction through the ADFS pipeline.
   Timeline events correspond to roughly the following:

     * ```incoming``` - ADFS received an incoming HTTP request
     * ```authn``` - ADFS is performing authentication
     * ```authz``` - ADFS is performing authorization checks
     * ```issuance``` - ADFS is performing token issuance

-  Each timeline event contains a ```success``` or ```failure``` result, indiciating whether the given pipeline step was a success or failure.
+  Each timeline event contains a ```success``` or ```failure``` result, indicating whether the given pipeline step was a success or failure.

 ## Pester Tests

 This project includes a set of [Pester](https://github.com/pester/Pester) tests to ensure the basic functionality of the script.

-To run the tests, you must have Pester version 4.x installed on the machine you will run ```Get-ADFSEvents``` from.
+To run the tests, you must have Pester version 4.x or higher installed on the machine you will run ```Get-ADFSEvents``` from.
 For more information on installing Pester, see their [installation instructions](https://github.com/pester/Pester/wiki/Installation-and-Update).

 Once Pester is installed, you can copy the test file and script to the same location, and run the following:

-    ```cd <directory containing tests and script>
+    cd <directory containing tests and script>
-      Invoke-Pester -Script .\Test.AdfsEventsModule.ps1```
+    Invoke-Pester -Script .\Test.AdfsEventsModule.ps1

-For more details on the tests for this script, see [the testing Readme](.\TESTDETAILS.md)
+For more details, see [the testing Readme](TESTDETAILS.md)

 ## Contributing